Remember when former President Donald Trump said, "America should never have given Canada its independence"? Well, that was fake.

-- Use a compelling image, even if not really associated with the headline, will add believability and help your fake news perform better in search results.
+- Using a compelling image, even if not really associated with the headline, will add believability and help your fake news perform better in search results.

 - Use the "Rule of Two".
-For fake news to be believable it is helpful to have other corraborating online evidence.
-It doesn't have to be that accurate because most people will believe what they want to believe whether it's true or not.
+For fake news to be believable, it is helpful to have other corroborating online evidence.
+It doesn't have to be that accurate because most people will believe what they want to believe, whether it's true or not.

 - Get fake people to share your fake news.
-You can buy followers and tweets online cheap.
-These fake people are called "sock puppets".
+Influencers and followers are the name of the game.
+You can buy followers and tweets online cheaply.
+These fake people are called "sock puppets."
 Once you have posted your fake content, enlist your army of fake people to share it.
 This is best accomplished using a bot network like the ones Russians used during the US election (and still do today).

 Should you create fake news?
 No (you had to ask?).
 But you should be aware of the mechanics behind fake news.
-Ryan Holiday once said “You cannot have your news for free; you can only obscure the costs.” and he was right.
+Ryan Holiday once said, “You cannot have your news for free; you can only obscure the costs.” he was right.

 Fake News FAQs